| Len Norris, for those not in the know, was the editorial cartoonist

 is, Norris was as good as any cartoonist I've had the pleasure

+of seeing.
 The thing is, I've never seen any colour work by the brilliant

 Mr. Norris.
 So, as a drawing exercise and as a colour study,